WDI-SEA/booktown/answers.md

 2. Get the COUNT of all Locations

-  SELECT COUNT(subjects.location) FROM subjects;
+  SELECT COUNT(DISTINCT subjects.location) FROM subjects;

 3. Get the COUNT of each unique location in the subjects table.
 Display the count and the location name. (hint: requires GROUP BY).

-  SELECT COUNT(DISTINCT subjects.location), subjects.location FROM subjects
+  SELECT COUNT(subjects.location), subjects.location FROM subjects
-  GROUP BY subjects.location;
+  GROUP BY subjects.location
+  HAVING count(subjects.location) > 0;

 4. List all books.
 Display the book_id, title, and a count of how many editions each book has. (hint: requires GROUP BY and JOIN)